SS Superior City: Investigation

-The accident was investigated by U.S. Steamboat Inspectors Gooding and Hanson of Marquette, Michigan.
+The incident was investigated by U.S. Steamboat Inspectors Gooding and Hanson of Marquette, Michigan.
 After their initial statements, both captains communicated only in depositions to the proctors-in-admiralty representatives of the owners of the vessels.
 Officers and crew of the nearby J.J.
-Turner and the Midvale witnessed the collision and heard the exchange of passing signals.
+Turner and Midvale witnessed the collision and heard the exchange of passing signals.
 It was determined that although very early in the night there had been haze and some fog, at the time of the collision the night was crystal clear with unlimited visibility.

-When the Willis L. King made to the Superior Shipbuilding Company’s drydock for repairs of a twisted, broken stern, seventeen shell plates and frames destroyed, interior forward decks buckled, and numerous angles and stringers that required replacement, Captain Nelson ordered that no member of the crew was to discuss the accident with anyone but representatives of the vessel's owner or agents.
+When Willis L. King made to the Superior Shipbuilding Company's drydock for repairs of a twisted, broken stern, seventeen shell plates and frames destroyed, interior forward decks buckled, and numerous angles and stringers that required replacement, Captain Nelson ordered that no member of the crew was to discuss the incident with anyone but representatives of the vessel's owner or agents.